w-pay/sdk-wpay-web-frames/README.md

     This will initialise a new card capture action.
 This call will need to be repeated between subsequent card captures.

-- Add the credit card capture element to the page.
+- Add the credit card capture elements to the page.

     The SDK attaches new elements to `div` placeholders within your page using the element `id`.